astronexus/HYG-Database/README.md

 ### **Welcome to the HYG star database archive.
 The most current version of the database will always be found here.

+#### License and Versions:

+This data set is licensed by a Creative Commons Attribution-ShareAlike license.
+For more details, read the Creative Commons page (https://creativecommons.org/licenses/by-sa/2.5/).

 For additional background details, and older versions of the database, visit  http://www.astronexus.com/hyg.